COSHH Explained: Control of Substances Hazardous to Health

 As with all the EssentialSkillz courses, the Hazardous Substances (COSHH) eLearning course can be tailored to your needs, meaning that your employers can learn about substances and responses that are specific to your organisation.
 A designated course administrator can edit the text and images within the course using our integrated authoring tool, and link to organisation-specific documentation, all at no extra cost.

-Need to train more than 100 employees about COSHH?
+Need to train more than 100 employees in COSHH?
 Click here for a quote

 If you have fewer than 100 employees requiring training, access our PAYG eLearning shop here